Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Game structures for NS-CSGs

 \section{Game structures for NS-CSGs}

-In this section, we present three finite representations for the continuous state space of an NS-CSG.
-These take the form of BFCPs with respect to the perception, reward and transition functions of the NS-CSG.
+In this section, we present three finite {\revise abstract} representations for the continuous state space of an NS-CSG {\revise to enable value and policy iterations.} These take the form of {\revise finite decompositions of the environment, represented as BFCPs,} with respect to the perception, reward and transition functions of the NS-CSG.
 Recall, from Section~\ref{background-sect}, that a BFCP of a set is a finite family of disjoint Borel sets (regions) that cover the set.
-Using \aspref{asp:continuous-PWC}, we construct these BFCP over the state space such that the states in each region are equivalent with respect to either the perception, reward or transition function, e.g., for any region of the perception BFCP all states in the region yield the same percept.
+Using \aspref{asp:continuous-PWC}, we construct these BFCPs over the state space such that the states in each region are \emph{equivalent} with respect to either the perception, reward or transition function, e.g., for any region of the perception BFCP all states in the region yield \emph{the same} percept.
 These BFCPs allow us to abstract an uncountable state space into a finite set of regions when performing our VI and PI algorithms.
-In particular, Sections~\ref{vi-sect} and \ref{pi-sect} demonstrate how these different BFCPs can be used together with intersection, image and pre-image operations, to iteratively refine the abstract representations of the environment while maintaining the necessary conditions for correctness and convergence of value functions.
+In particular, Sections~\ref{vi-sect} and \ref{pi-sect} demonstrate how these different BFCPs can be used, together with intersection, image and preimage operations, to iteratively refine the abstract, {\revise symbolic} representations of the environment while maintaining the necessary conditions for correctness and convergence of value functions.

 For the remainder of this section we fix an NS-CSG $\csg$ and reward structure $r$.

 \begin{lema}[Perception BFCP] There exists a smallest BFCP of $S$, called the perception BFCP, denoted $\Phi_{P}$, such that, for any $\phi \in \Phi_P$, all states in $\phi$ have the same agents' states, i.e., if $(s_1, s_2, s_E),(s_1', s_2', s_E')\in \phi$, then $s_i = s_i'$ for $1 \leq i \leq 2$. \end{lema} \begin{proof} For $1 \leq i \leq 2$, since $\obs_i$ is PWC and $S_i$ is finite, using \defiref{defi:NS-CSG} we have that, for any $s_i = (\loc_i, \per_i) \in S_i$, the set $S_E^{s_1,s_2} = \{ s_E \in S_E \mid \obs_i(\loc_1, \loc_2, s_E) = \per_i \wedge 1 \leq i \leq 2\}$ can be expressed as a number of disjoint regions of $S_E$ and we let $\Phi_E^{s_1,s_2}$ be such a representation that minimises the number of the regions.
 It then follows that $ \Phi_P \coloneqq \{ \{ (s_1, s_2, s_E) \mid s_E \in \phi_E \} \mid \phi_E \in \Phi_E^{s_1,s_2} \wedge s_1 \in S_1 \wedge s_2 \in S_2\}$ is a smallest FCP of $S$ such that all states in any region have the same agents' states.